Peyton7890/IoT_Farm/README.md

 ## Overview

 The IoT Farm Project is a monitoring and automation system designed for hydroponic farming, utilizing AWS and Terraform.
-This system leverages sensors and actuators to create an intelligent environment for plant growth, with data collection, analysis, and visualization all managed through AWS services.
-By automating these processes, the project aims to optimize farming conditions and improve yield through real-time insights.
+The system uses Arduino-connected sensors and actuators to create an intelligent environment for plant growth, with cloud-based data collection, analysis, and visualization.
+The project aims to optimize farming conditions and improve yield through real-time insights and automation.

 ### Key Components